Location: Tysons, VA or Mount Vernon, VA

 Description: PRS is looking for knowledgeable, skills-based professional volunteers to present an independent living skills topic at one of our Recovery Academy Day Programs during Registration Week.

 Hours: One hour during Registration Week (which occurs during the week between 10am-2pm).
-Registration weeks occur quarterly during the dates below.
+Registration weeks occur quarterly.
 Can be a one-time opportunity or ongoing if preferred.

 Registration Weeks are designed to excite new clients to join our Recovery Academy and work on recovery goals.
 We fill the week with a variety of presentations for PRS clients that may teach them skills and tools to cope with everyday life.